By

 British armies first defeated Boer armies in conventional warfare.
 Then they faced the difficult challenge of mopping up guerrilla resistance.

-The Boer War, Random House, N.Y., 1979.
+Thomas Pakenham highlighted the general brutality of the period in The Boer War, Random House, N.Y., 1979.
 It took over eight years of research, several months of traveling in South Africa and a frantic quest to find interviewable survivors of this tragic time.

 In his introduction Pakenham wrote: